JJ/perl6em/txt/0-intro.md

 <a id="org239311a"></a>

-# ß - We need to talk about Unicode
+# We need to talk about Unicode

-This section, along with all the other sections with funny characters instead of numbers in front, does not belong to the language proper, but it is still something that has to be mentioned.
+This section, along with some other you will find interleaved with the Perl 6 ones, does not belong to the language proper, but it is still something that has to be mentioned.
 Languages are used to write applications, and these can use any language in the world.
 [Unicode](https://unicode-table.com/es/) is the way to use any alphabet, and some [neographies](http://www.omniglot.com/conscripts/natlangs.htm) and emoticons, in our